AeronTor/High-South-Foods/README.md

 * .text-area: This class was added to all the div elements surround the p tags to create a comfortable space between sections and their title elements

 ## What Javascript was used?
+The project has one simple JavaScript function that displays a modal and then hides it when either the original button or the close button are pressed.
+It does this primarily through toggling the class of the html element from one which is visibility: hidden to visibility: visible.